stephengold/Heart/README.md

 Package names begin with `jme3utilities`

-The source code is compatible with JDK 7.
-The pre-built libraries are compatible with JDK 8.
+The source code and pre-built libraries are compatible with JDK 8.

 [Jump to table of contents](#toc)